Things to know about dental tartar removal

 How to prevent the formation of plaque and tartar?

-- The best way to prevent plaque is brushing and flossing your teeth frequently.
+- The best way to prevent plaque by brushing and flossing your teeth frequently.
 This helps delay the formation of tartar.
 If tartar does form, it will not be serious.

 - Refrain from foods with lots of sugar and carbohydrates as well as those that are sticky and can easily get stuck on the surface of your teeth (such as gummies, syrup taffy candy, chewy sesame peanut candy, etc.).
 Besides, a diet with smaller meals per day with plenty of snacks also encourages bacterial buildups in your mouth, resulting in dental plaque and tartar.